openlawteam/tribute-contracts/docs/adapters/Managing.md

 #### values

-The values to set for the module configuraition.
+The values to set for the module configuration.

 ### flags